We Tried It: The Best Mini Golf Courses for Families on O‘ahu

-We test out the putting greens at three courses on O‘ahu.
+We test out the putting greens at three mini golf courses on O‘ahu.

-Editor’s Note: This story was first published in 2017 and was updated on May 4, 2021.
-Don’t forget your masks.
+Editor’s Note: This story was first published in 2017 and was updated in April, 2023.

 Bay View Mini-Putt & Zipline (18 or 36 holes)